Apply to vetted scholarship programs in one click

-Some scholarships mandate that awardees maintain a certain GPA while enrolled as full-time students.
+Not necessarily.
+Some scholarships mandate that awardees maintain a certain GPA while enrolled in college as a full-time student.
 Check whether taking a leave of absence for a semester could render you ineligible.

 Others may make it so winners must participate in a certain internship or program on campus as part of the award.
 This may be a large time commitment for busier students, especially those newer to campus.
 Make sure to keep this in mind while applying.

 Many times, scholarships only last for a year, but are renewable.
-If this is the case for a scholarship you win, make sure to keep in mind the renewal deadline to keep receiving funding.
+If this is the case for a scholarship you receive, make sure you know how to reapply and when the renewal deadline is to keep receiving funding.

 Last, but certainly not least, accepting scholarships could impact your financial aid if the awards exceed your financial need.
-If this is a worry of yours, make sure to reach out to your school before accepting a scholarship.
+If this is a worry of yours, make sure to reach out to your college or university before accepting a scholarship.